sourcenetwork/docs.source.network/docs/query-specification/aliases.md

 }
 ```

-In this query we have two returned results named `topTenBooks` and `bottomTenBooks` respectively.
+In this query the two returned results are named `topTenBooks` and `bottomTenBooks` respectively.
 When dealing with multiple queries of the same type (e.g. `books`) it is required to alias one from another.

 Additionally, we can alias individual fields within our returned types.
 Aliasing a field works the same as aliasing a query.